 Some posters showing popular destinations were released by the airlines subsequent to their original dates.
 For instance, Air France – Paris (P. Baudouin) was originally released in 1947 and reissued in the 1950s (middle) and in 1962 (right).

-The reissue shows a jet instead of a propeller plane and the new Air France logotype with a slogan.
+The 2nd reissue shows a jet instead of a propeller plane and again a new redesigned Air France logotype, with a slogan below.

 Have a look at the artwork of the reissue: is a bit different, but interesting and valuable too.
 It was not possible to use the original artwork of lithographs in colors again – in opposite to offset prints.
 After the printing process the artwork was deleted from the surface of the limestone and it was prepared for the next subject.
 Accordingly it was impossible to reprint a poster.

 The same happened to SABENAs Belgian Congo poster – a lithograph in colors too.
 Marcel Cros illustrated the artwork again, because new planes (DC-6B and later DC-7C instead of the old unpressurised DC-4), a relaunched logo and a new slogan had been introduced.

 Please have a look at the younger version (on the right) of this TWA London poster.
 You will detect a Super Constellation with wing tip tanks (instead of the shorter Conny) a relaunched TWA logotype and a new uniform.